FlyingFrank515/SmithWaterman_algorithm/README.md

 4. wait for results(maybe many results)
 ## Another version ?
 The algorithm can be writen in Verilog.
 Use the advantages of verilog (parallel caculation), the algorithm can run in 100x more faster.
+You can see my repo "Verilog_Project_2020Fall/ SmithWaterman" to learn more.